What is composite bonding?

-Composite bonding is a great way to improve smile by delicately bonding a tooth like composite material to enamel to alter its shape and colour.
+Composite bonding is a great way to improve smile by delicately bonding a tooth like material to the tooth to alter it's shape and colour.

-The procedure gets its name because composite material is delicately sculpting over the imperfections on the teeth to create the appearance of a more straighter balanced smile.
+The procedure gets its name because composite resin material (which is set under UV light) l is delicately sculpting over the imperfections on the teeth to create the appearance of a more straighter balanced smile.

 Who can have composite bonding?